Arizona Child Custody Attorneys

 Important Child Custody Factors

 The court must consider all of the statutory factors listed in Arizona Revised Statute Section 25-403.
 If there is an existing court order and one of the parents wishes to relocate more than one-hundred miles from his or her current residence, the court must also consider the factors listed in Arizona Revised Statute Section 25-408.
+There are several forms of child custody in Arizona, but let’s look at the specific child custody factors.

 Child Support Factors in 25-403